HWO-Yield-Visualizations/yieldplotlib/docs/user/installation.md

 # Installation

-Before installing, we recommend running `yieldplotlib` in a clean conda or virtual environment.
+We recommend running `yieldplotlib` in a clean conda or virtual environment.
 This is done by using `venv`, `virtualenv`, `uv`, `conda`, or a similar tool.
 We recommend `venv` or `conda` if you are unfamiliar with this process which can be used as follows: